lenincompres/DOM.js/README.md

 [See live code sample](https://editor.p5js.org/jht9629-nyu/sketches/X1REi2O0H)

-### BinderSet: create binders and their setters and getters with one method
+### Binder.set(): create binders and their setters and getters with one method

-The method _binderSet_ creates binders, plus the setters and betters for them in my element objects.
-Same as in the previous example, the names for the binders will be preceded by an underscore (_) once created, while the properties that get and set their values will be accessible with the plain names (or keys) given to the method.
+The method `Binder.set` creates binders, plus the setters and getters for them in your element objects.
+The names for the binders will be preceded by an underscore (_) once created, while the properties that get and set their values are accessible with the plain names (or keys) given to the method.

+This allows you to treat binders like regular properties, while keeping their reactive behavior.

+Attach binders to an object or class:

 ```javascript
 // declares the class